Skip to content

 Delaware’s needs assessment process is collecting information from stakeholders in a variety of ways, including focus groups with community members, a survey of stakeholders, and key informant interviews with partners.
 Each source provides important perspectives, context, and data to help the Title V program identify priorities.

+The survey was ultimately distributed to 571 stakeholders, after undeliverable email addresses were removed.
+Of those, 62 (10.9 percent) completed the survey.
 This report is a summary of the findings of the Stakeholder Survey.
 We invite you to explore the Assessment Analysis and Recommendations for additional information.

 Assessment Report